DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 The next two subsections provide further details and goals of these.

 #### A base reward per every successful submission <a name="base-reward"> </a>
-The base reward incentivizes miners to provide data via the PoW and its pay structure incentivises them to provide accurate values.
+The base reward incentivizes miners to provide data via the PoW and its pay structure incentivizes them to provide accurate values.

 Similar to the way Ethereum rewards ‘Uncles’ or miners who were close to winning, the first five miners to submit a PoW, API ID and off-chain value are awarded tributes.
 The miner that submits the median value is awarded the largest quantity of the total payoff.
-The median value is selected efficiently via an insert sort in the <b>pushValue</b> function called withing the <b>proofOfWork</b> function.
+The median value is selected efficiently via an insert sort in the <b>pushValue</b> function called within the <b>proofOfWork</b> function.

 The current incentive structure leverages game-theory to disincentivize dispersion and adversarial submissions.
 The payout structure is specified when deploying a new oracle.